Doug Ford: Omicron variant

+Bill 124

+Bill 124 was a law that limited salary increases for the public sector and for agencies and commissions that received over $1 million in provincial funding by one percent for three years-from 2020 to 2023.

+The bill attracted opposition from nurses, which became more significant during the pandemic.
+Nurses reported that low morale, alongside double workloads, extra hours, and unbearable conditions in the workplace.
+In contrast, Doug Ford has repeatedly praised nurses for the essential work they are providing during the pandemic, calling them "heroes on the front-line".

+After a lawsuit was launched in 2021 by a coalition of ten unions, the Ontario Superior Court of Justice struck down the bill on November 29, 2022, saying that "the law infringes on the applicants' rights to freedom of association and collective bargaining."
+The Court of Appeal for Ontario upheld the ruling.

 Tunnel under Highway 401 proposal

 In September 2024, premier Ford said his government would explore a tunnel for drivers and public transit under the Highway 401, with a feasibility study to follow.
 According to Ford, it would "be one of the world's longest tunnels".
 In February 2025, he made it one of his re-election pledges.
-Experts, however, pointed out that the roughly 55 km tunnel would likely cost 50–130 billion CAD and not solve the congestion problems.
+Experts, however, pointed out that the roughly 55 km tunnel would likely cost $50–130 billion and not solve the congestion problems.
 The media called it "the single-most expensive Ontario election promise in the last 10 years".

 In May 2025, Doug Ford included the Highway 401 tunnel proposal on his letter to Prime Minister Mark Carney, describing it as one of the "nation-building projects".
 The proposal was heavily criticized by opposition politicians.
 Leader of the Official Opposition Marit Stiles called it "outrageous and ridiculous", while Liberal Leader Bonnie Crombie said that the "40-year project" could bankrupt the province.